 <<(...)
-SFS Italia, in its capacity as originator pursuant to the EU Securitisation Regulation, will: (i) retain at the origination and maintain (on an ongoing basis) a material net economic interest of at least 5 (five) per cent. in the Securitisation through an interest in randomly selected exposures, in accordance with option (c) of Article 6(3), of the EU Securitisation Regulation and the applicable Regulatory Technical Standards and of Article 6(3) of the UK Securitisation Regulation (as such Article is interpreted and applied on the date hereof and not taking into account any relevant national measures).
-Such interest in randomly selected exposures has been and will be equivalent to no less than 5 per cent. of the nominal value of the securitised exposures as at each relevant Purchase Date; (ii) not change the manner in which the net economic interest set out above is held until the Notes are redeemed or repaid in full, save as permitted by the EU Securitisation Regulation and the applicable Regulatory Technical Standards and by the UK Securitisation Regulation (as such regulation is interpreted and applied on the date hereof and not taking into account any relevant national measures); (iii) disclose that it continues to fulfil the obligation to maintain the material net economic interest in the Securitisation in accordance with Article 6(3)(c) of the EU Securitisation Regulation and Article 6(3)(c) of the UK Securitisation Regulation (as such Article is interpreted and applied on the date hereof and not taking into account any relevant national measures) and give relevant information to the Noteholders, prospective transferee of the Notes and the competent authorities in this respect on a monthly basis through the Sec Reg Investor Report to be prepared by the Calculation Agent pursuant to the Cash Allocation, Management and Payment Agreement: (iv) procure that any change to the manner in which the material net economic interest set out above is held will be notified to the Calculation Agent for the purposes of disclosure in the Sec Reg Investor Report; and (iv) not split the material net economic interest held by it amongst different types of retainers (such material net economic interest not to be subject to any credit-risk mitigation or hedging, in accordance with Article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards and Article 6(3) of the UK Securitisation Regulation (as such Article is interpreted and applied on the date hereof and not taking into account any relevant national measures)), provided that, for the avoidance of doubt, the Seller shall only be required to comply with the obligations set out above for so long as the EU Securitisation Regulation shall apply to the Securitisation.
-However, prospective investors that are UK Affected Investors should be aware that, whilst on the Issue Date the requirements under Article 6 of the EU Securitisation Regulation and Article 6 of the UK Securitisation Regulation are very similar, the requirements under the EU Securitisation Regulation and the UK Securitisation Regulation may diverge in the future.
-For further details see the section headed "Subscription, Sale and Selling Restrictions".>>.
+SFS Italia, in its capacity as originator pursuant to the EU Securitisation Regulation, will: (i) retain at the origination and maintain (on an ongoing basis) a material net economic interest of at least 5 (five) per cent. in the Securitisation through an interest in randomly selected exposures, in accordance with option (c) of Article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards and of SECN 5 (the FCA Retention Rules) and Article 6 of Chapter 2 together with Chapter 4 of the PRA Securitisation Rules (the PRA Retention Rules and, together with the FCA Retention Rules, the UK Retention Rules) (as such rules are interpreted and applied on the Issue Date).
+Such interest in randomly selected exposures has been and will be equivalent to no less than 5 per cent. of the nominal value of the securitised exposures as at each relevant Purchase Date; (ii) not change the manner in which the net economic interest set out above is held until the Notes are redeemed or repaid in full, save as permitted by the EU Securitisation Regulation and the applicable Regulatory Technical Standards and by the UK Retention Rules (as such rules are interpreted and applied on the Issue Date); (iii) disclose that it continues to fulfil the obligation to maintain the material net economic interest in the Securitisation in accordance with Article 6(3)(c) of the EU Securitisation Regulation and the UK Retention Rules (as such rules are interpreted and applied on the date hereof and not taking into account any relevant national measures) and give relevant information to the Noteholders, prospective transferee of the Notes and the competent authorities in this respect on a monthly basis through the Sec Reg Investor Report to be prepared by the Calculation Agent pursuant to the Cash Allocation, Management and Payment Agreement: (iv) procure that any change to the manner in which the material net economic interest set out above is held will be notified to the Calculation Agent for the purposes of disclosure in the Sec Reg Investor Report; and (iv) not split the material net economic interest held by it amongst different types of retainers (such material net economic interest not to be subject to any credit-risk mitigation or hedging, in accordance with Article 6(3) of the EU Securitisation Regulation and the applicable Regulatory Technical Standards and the UK Retention Rules (as such rules are interpreted and applied on the Issue Date)), provided that, for the avoidance of doubt, the Seller shall only be required to comply with the obligations set out above for so long as the EU Securitisation Regulation shall apply to the Securitisation.
+However, prospective investors that are UK Affected Investors should be aware that, whilst on the Issue Date the requirements under Article 6 of the EU Securitisation Regulation and the UK Retention Rules are very similar, the requirements under the EU Securitisation Regulation and the UK Retention Rules may diverge in the future.
+There will be restrictions on the sale of the Notes and on distribution of information in respect thereof (for further details see the section headed "Subscription, Sale and Selling Restrictions").>>.